 Detailed Approach Towards Measuring ROI from Generative AI

-The first step towards measuring gen ai roi is preparing an outline of what you wish to accomplish using generative ai.
+The first step towards measuring gen ai roi is preparing an outline of what you wish to accomplish using generative AI.
 Do you want to increase revenue?
 Do you want to decrease operational expenses?
 Are you looking to improve efficiency?
 Or do you just need to upgrade your customer experience?

-Evaluation of AI development & deployment costs: Keep a track or list of the various investments made for developing an AI model.
-Set up a foundation prior to incorporating AI to putting a comparison with post-implementation results.
-Track KPIs on a regular basis and progress over time to evaluate the impact of AI.
-Use tools to collect data on AI usage, performance, and impact on key metrics.
+Perform evaluation of AI development & deployment costs.
+Keep a track of the various investments made in developing an AI model.
+Set up a foundation prior to incorporating AI to make a comparison with post-implementation results.

 Risk, Governance & Regulation in AI Scaling

 AI scaling requires dynamic risk management, governance, and guidelines for ensuring responsible development and deployment.
-This includes identification and modification of potent harms, setting clear accountability, and focusing on ethical guidelines and legal frameworks.

 Key Areas of Focus: